Beach armoured recovery vehicle: Centurion BARV

 The Centurion BARV retained the gun-tank's Rolls-Royce Meteor petrol engine.

 Centurion BARVs had a crew of four; two of the crew were members of the Royal Electrical and Mechanical Engineers, one of whom was a qualified diver.

-The Centurion BARVs were built to provide the essential role for the LPD's HMS Fearless & HMS Intrepid as part of the Beach Assault Squadrons.
+The Centurion BARVs were built to provide the essential role for the LPD's HMS Fearless and HMS Intrepid as part of the beach assault squadrons.

-The Assault Squadrons were initially a mix of Royal Marines and Army serving aboard the ships.
+The assault squadrons were initially a mix of Royal Marines and Army serving aboard the ships.
 The transition to this being all Royal Marines was seen to be essential.

 The crew for the BARVs would be handed to the Royal Marines with a sergeant, two corporals and a marine, all qualified vehicle mechanics, responsible for driving and maintaining the tank, and also providing full mechanical breakdown services for all embarked vehicles.

-The training for the crew would take place at Bovington Camp for driver training and at the home of the BARV, RM Instow in North Devon, the Royal Marines amphibious testing centre.
+The training for the crew would take place at Bovington Camp for driver training and at the home of the BARV, RM Instow in North Devon, the Royal Marines' amphibious testing centre.

 There were many occasions when the BARV would break down or get stuck.
 In 1981 the BARV from Fearless was to be lost at sea off Browndown beach to end up fully submerged.
-The following year both BARVs would see service during the Falklands War, being the largest land vehicles ashore, with the BARV from Fearless breaking its drivetrain whilst working Blue Beach.
+The following year both BARVs would see service during the Falklands War, being the largest land vehicles ashore, with the BARV from Fearless becoming stuck in deep mud whilst pushing an LCU Blue Beach.
+The vehicle was stuck in the mud for a few days, while a quillshaft (driveshaft between transmission and final drive unit) snapped during the recovery.
+The BARV from HMS Intrepid also became stuck in deep mud and suffered the same quillshaft failure and remained static for the duration of the war.

-All the Centurion-derived BARVs have now left service and have been sold to collectors and museums around the world.
+All the Centurion-derived BARVs have now left service and have been sold to collectors or museums around the world.
+BARV registration number 00ZR21 can be seen at the RAC Tank Museum, Bovington England.